microsoft/vscode-docs/docs/languages/cpp.md

 **Q: Which versions of Linux support debugging?**

-**A:** In this release our linux install script targets Ubuntu 14.04 64-bit, therfore its the only version of Linux that officially supports debugging.
+**A:** In this release our Linux install script targets Ubuntu 14.04 64-bit, therefore its the only version of Linux that officially supports debugging.
 Other versions of Linux might work if you perform the steps found in the script, but you might need to modify them for your version of Linux.
 For more information on these steps, see Manual Installation for the C++ Debugger extension in the [readme](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

 **Q: Why do I need provide my password to complete installation of the extension on Linux?**

 **A:** VS Code takes a dependency on [dotnet cli](http://dotnet.github.io/) to enable debugging support on Linux.
 Root access is required to install the dotnet cli package.
-Normally these steps are performed by a script we've provided, but you can perform the steps manually if you prefer not to run the script with elevated permisions.
+Normally these steps are performed by a script we've provided, but you can perform the steps manually if you prefer not to run the script with elevated permissions.

-**Q: My Project won't load.**
+**Q: My project won't load.**

 **A:** VS Code doesn't currently support C++ project files, instead it considers a directory of your choosing to be the workspace of your project.
 Source code files inside that directory and its sub-directories are part of the workspace.

 **Q: IntelliSense isn't working.**

-**A:** In this release intellisense isn't supported.
+**A:** In this release, IntelliSense isn't supported.
 We plan to enable this and other features in future releases.

 **Q: How do I build/run my project?**